clinical-meteor/cookbook/cookbook/logging.md

 ### Application Patterns

 Once those pieces are in place, you're totally ready to start logging events in your application.
 In practice, there are a half-dozen commands that are particularly useful.
-Here are three quick example, showing some of the most frequently used console logging patterns in Meteor.
+Here are three quick examples illustrating very common logging patterns in Meteor.

 ````js
 // EXAMPLE 1:  Logging an error if the data is not available